What is Group Decision Making?

 Nominal Group Technique

-The nominal technique is considered as the same as brainstorming but is more effective and structured.
+The nominal technique is considered the same as brainstorming but is more effective and structured.
 Here to group is formed but they are allowed to operate independently.

 The group members must write down their ideas without speaking to one another.
 Their opinions are listed on a chart one by one and then clarified.